CMPSC350-Computational-Narrative-F2024/final-product-AlmostFaultTolerant/writing/reflection.md

 ## Contextualizing

-TODO: This course asked you to understand language as technology and information for carrying, permuting, combining, destroying, and altering ideas.
-How does your work fit into your understanding of the course?
-If there's one final take-away from participating in creative diversion/adventure into technology, narrative, and meaning, what is it and how did it factor into this longform work?
 My project worked to use language to combine the generated works of two very different image generation tools, and altering the prompt slightly each retry until I had a consistent work that somewhat made sense.
 I would say the main take-away I got from this course, is that in a brainstorming process if you're not happy with results, rather than throwing it out and starting over, just change little things until its what you're looking for.